 A fully developed late Chippendale case in figured mahogany with boldly carved rosettes.
 This is a rare example by Peter Spurch, who is famous for his cannon ball clock at Monticello.
-Correspondence between he and Thomas Jefferson show that the cannon ball clock needed adjustments after installment to get it running correctly.
+Correspondence between he and Thomas Jefferson show that the cannon ball clock needed adjustments after installation to get it running correctly.
 93 inches to the top of the center finial which is a replacement.
-The flanking finials are orginial except for both tips are restored.
-All finials and center plinth are now finished as the rest of the case.
+The flanking finials are orginial except that both tips are restored.
+All finials and center plinth are now finished to match rest of the case.
 The center finial orginially may have been more elaborate.
 The clock runs and strikes perfectly.
 Works have been cleaned with new cables.
 Interestlingly, Spurch made the works to run faster than 1 tic per second; it has a shorter pendulum.
 Email me for more pictures.

 Sheraton "D" End Drop Leaf Banquet Table, Baltimore, MD ca 1825

 Solid Mahogany with a figured top on each "D" end.
 Figured Mahogany skirts with nicely truned legs.
 Both "D" ends have drop leaves of straight grained solid mahogany that are supported by a gate leg.
 29 & 1/4 inches tall X 85 inches long X 42 inches wide.
 All with a nice shellac finish, no major damage, and ready to use.